If you’re wondering how to tell if your cat is a Maine Coon, or even a HALF Maine Coon, then this article is for you.

 5. Maine Coons are Very Large Cats

-The Maine Coon is the largest breed of domesticated cat.
-On average males weigh between 19-22 pounds and feels between 10-15 pounds.
+The Maine Coon is the largest breed of a domesticated cat.
+On average males weigh between 19-22 pounds and females between 10-15 pounds.
+We’ve certainly seen males as small as 15 pounds and as big as 35 pounds.
 That doesn’t mean that there aren’t cats out there that are also large.
 Some people assume their cat is a Maine Coon because it’s 20 pounds.
 That’s a misconception.

 These trademarks are just a couple of the physical traits of the Maine Coon.
 There are certainly many more details that make up the “standard”.
 You can check out a few more Maine Coon Characteristics here.
 That’s not to say that a domesticated long hair cat can’t exhibit these traits, as well.
 They certainly can.
 That doesn’t make them a Maine Coon.